Gratitude Journals for Kids

 There truly is no wrong way to fill a gratitude journal, but here are some tips to teach your children the value of appreciation:

-- Encourage them to be specific.
+- When first starting out, it’s best to convey what gratitude is the best way you can to your kids by showing them examples of what you are grateful for and what others are grateful for.
+Encourage them to be specific.
 While it is easy to write, “I am thankful for food,” it takes more intentionality and thought to write, “I am grateful for our delicious dinner and my sister who makes me laugh.”
 Similarly, instead of writing, “I am thankful for my friends,” encourage your children to write the names of their friends and even specific character traits or things they have done that they are grateful for.

 - Try to get your kids to be personal with their answers.
 Tell your child to focus on the people in their lives or experiences that they are thankful for instead of physical objects.
 This can help improve relationships over time and will really show true value for young children.